Altpapier/SkyHelperAPI/README.md

 A hypixel skyblock API wrapper containing most features that the [SkyHelper](https://top.gg/bot/710143953533403226) bot has to offer.

-This API was made using the [Hypixel Skyblock Facade](https://github.com/Senither/hypixel-skyblock-facade), [SkyCrypt](https://github.com/SkyCryptWebsite/SkyCrypt) and [Maro API](https://github.com/zt3h/MaroAPI).
+This API was made using the [Hypixel SkyBlock Facade](https://github.com/Senither/hypixel-skyblock-facade), [SkyCrypt](https://github.com/SkyCryptWebsite/SkyCrypt) and [Maro API](https://github.com/zt3h/MaroAPI).

 # Installing